 Some companies also offer Class C shares, which they may give to employees as part of their compensation package.
 These shares may have specific restrictions, such as an inability to trade the shares.

 The difference between Class C and common stock shares can be subtle.
 It’s important to note that these stock classes vary depending on the company.
-So it’s important to do research and understand exactly what type of shares you’re buying before you commit to purchasing a certain class of stock.
+So doing research and understanding exactly which type of shares you’re buying is key before you commit to purchasing a certain class of stock.

 Recommended: Investing for Beginners: Basic Strategies to Know